Capabilities, Competition and Innovation Seminars

 Participants are expected to adhere to the CEP Events Code of Conduct.

-This event will take place in NAB 3.21, 3rd Floor, New Academic Building, LSE, 54 Lincoln's Inn Fields, WC2A 3LJ.The building is labelled NAB on the map.
+This event will take place in CKK 3.21, 3rd Floor, Cheng Kin Ku Building, LSE, 54 Lincoln's Inn Fields, WC2A 3LJ.The building is labelled CKK on the LSE campus map.
+You can also find us on Google Maps.
+For further information, go to contact us.

 This series is part of the CEP's Growth programme.